webrecorder/browsertrix-crawler/docs/docs/user-guide/crawl-scope.md

 The other available options are:

-- `allow` - always add the redirect URL as a new seed to the crawl scope
+- `add` - always add the redirect URL as a new seed to the crawl scope

 - `block` - never add the redirect URL as a new seed to the crawl scope